 - drink all the margaritas

-- bar hopping on Rainey Street (versus sixth street)
+- bar hopping on Rainey Street (versus 6th street/sixth street nightlife)

 SEE ALSO: 45 Things To Do In Austin Texas

-Food defines the culture of any place, and Austin, Texas is no exception.
+Food defines the culture of any place, and ATX is no exception.
 This dynamic city features an array of delectable goodies that span anything from the classic taco dive and food trucks to exotic fare.

 Austin used to have only burgers, pizza, and a couple of barbecue spots but just in the past couple of the years the food scene has exploded thanks to restaurant entrepreneurs like Chef Aaron Franklin of Franklin Barbecue and Chef Tyson Cole of Uchi and Uchiko that have made headlines in Bon Appetit and James Beard.
 This duo has also opened their own restaurant together called Loro on South Lamar.